Gender pay gap report

 Conclusion:

-We are proud of having a gender pay gap that compares favourably to the whole economy and to other not-for-profit organisations because it is reflective of Raven being an equal opportunities employer with a good representation of women within senior positions.
-However, the broader results remind us that we cannot be complacent, and that to maintain a balanced gender pay gap we must continue putting steps in place to ensure an inclusive approach to recruitment, encouraging applications from males and females for all positions and removing barriers to employment and development where they may exit.
+We are proud of having a balanced gender pay gap that compares favourably to the national picture because it is reflective of Raven being an equal opportunities employer with a good representation of women within senior positions.
+However, the broader results remind us that we cannot be complacent, and that to maintain a balanced gender pay gap we must continue putting steps in place to ensure an inclusive approach to recruitment and development.

 5. Chief Executive’s Statement